 4. Decision-making

-Every department in a cross-functional project has to commit resources.
+Every department on a cross-functional project must commit resources.
 It goes without saying that every department leader wants a say.

 It’s easy for a cross-functional team leader to get lost in the outside demands—they make one change here, a compromise there, and before they know it, the project has lost all direction or sense of scope.